Profiles of Courage

 Audre Lorde

-Research has found that learning about the heroic actions of people who stood up against injustice – what we call "acts of resistance" – can be very important.
+Research has found that learning about the heroic actions of people who stood up against injustice can be very important.
 It has a positive impact on individuals’ attitudes toward groups about which they hold negative views.
 It can even inspire learners to resist injustice.

-Critical historians argue that many historical narratives can simplify complex social movements and the individuals who led them.
-For example, the heroic efforts of Martin Luther King, Jr., and Rosa Parks are admirable, but they are only a piece of a multilayered story of resisters.
-We want to shed light on individuals whose acts of resistance linger in the background.
+Many historical narratives can simplify complex social movements and the individuals who led them.
+For example, the heroic efforts of Martin Luther King, Jr., and Rosa Parks are admirable, but they are only a piece of a multilayered story of courage.
+We want to shed light on individuals whose acts of courage linger in the background.
 Their efforts, large and small, allow all of us to shine.

 Photo of Sylvia Mendez